willywill/Interview-Practice/TypeScript/Question-06/README.md

 # Question 06

-You are to write a function that returns the first recurring letter in an 0(n) fashion.
+You are to write a function that returns the first recurring letter in an array of letters, in an 0(n) fashion.

 ## Example